zeddy89/foreman-mcp-server/README.md

 2. Navigate to your user account settings
 3. Go to the "Personal Access Tokens" section
 4. Create a new token with appropriate permissions

+Note: The token is used as the password in HTTP Basic authentication with your username.

 ## Usage with Claude Desktop